 2 Material harmful to minors (HTM ) represents nudity or sex that has prurient appeal for minors, is offensive and unsuitable for minors, and lacks serious value for minors.
 There are “harmful to minors” laws in every state.

 3 Obscenity (“hard-core pornography”) is graphic material that focuses on sex and/or sexual violence.
 It includes close-ups of graphic sex acts, lewd exhibition of the genitals, and deviant activities such as group sex, bestiality, torture, incest, and excretory functions.
 There are federal obscenity laws that criminalize distribution of obscenity on the Internet, but they have not been vigorously enforced.

-4 Child pornography is material that visually depicts children under the age of 18 engaged in actual or simulated sexual activity, including lewd exhibition of the genitals.
+4 Child pornography (child sex abuse material) is material that visually depicts children under the age of 18 engaged in actual or simulated sexual activity, including lewd exhibition of the genitals.